remondis-it/remap/README.md

 ### Tests

 ReMap provides an easy way to assert the mapping specification for a mapper instance.
 These assertions should be used in unit tests to provide regression tests for your mapping configuration.

+For every mapping operation ReMap supports, an assert can be specified.
+Since there are a lot of mapping features please have a look at the JavaDoc of `com.remondis.remap.AssertMapping` for a documentation and further explanations.

-The following example shows how to assert a mapping specification:
+The following example shows how to assert some of the mapping features in a mapping specification:

 Given the following mapping...